benetflo/rp2350-secure-boot-chain/README.md

-# RP2350 Secure Boot Chain
+# About the project

 This project was part of my Examensarbete/YH thesis for the IoT- & Embedded developer program at JENSEN Yrkeshögskola in Stockholm.
 This is my implementation of a secure boot chain on the Raspberry Pi Pico 2 (RP2350).

-# About the project

-In this project, it is assumed that an attacker has physical access to the device and may use basic or commonly available tools to try to compromise the system.
-The attacker is not assumed to have access to advanced laboratory equipment or specialized techniques such as fault injection, side-channel analysis, or chip decapsulation.
-The threat model also includes the possibility that the OTA update server could be compromised.
-An attacker may try to upload and distribute malicious or unauthorized firmware to the device.
-For this reason, the OTA server is treated as an untrusted component, and no security decisions rely on it.
-All firmware is verified on the device before it is allowed to run.

-The security mechanisms in this project are designed to protect against realistic, practical attacks within this scope, while more advanced hardware attacks are considered out of scope.
+The goal is to build a practical, working example of how a secure‑boot process can be designed and validated on a real device.

+A custom bootloader verifies firmware signatures, checks metadata, enforces versioning rules, and manages an A/B update layout with rollback protection.
+The system ensures that only authenticated and integrity‑protected firmware is allowed to run.

+The boot process is designed to handle realistic failure scenarios such as corrupted images, incomplete OTA updates, and invalid headers.
+All verification happens on‑device, and the OTA server is treated as an untrusted component.
+Firmware is only accepted if its signature, header, and version information are valid; otherwise, the bootloader falls back to the alternate slot or enters a safe error state.

+This project is not meant to be a full production‑grade security solution, but rather a learning‑focused implementation that demonstrates the core concepts of secure boot, firmware authentication, safe OTA updates, and rollback protection in practice.

 ## What this project includes: